JoshuaSaripalli/Data-Analytics-Projects-/README.md

 # Investments_Data_Analysis
-In this Project, I will go through general Statistics that I found in the dataset "StartUp Investments" in Kraggle
+In this Project, I will go through general Statistics that I found in the dataset "StartUp Investments" using Python
-# the "notebook267902c2e1.ipynb" has the code and results of the coding
+# The "notebook267902c2e1.ipynb" has the code and results of the coding
 please access the .ipynb file to view my work
+Thank You!